Online Ladder Safety Training

 • 60 mins

-This Online Ladder Safety Training program is designed for workers, employees and employers to help prevent accidents, reduce the risk of injuries, and comply with legal regulations.
-You will learn the various ladder styles, how to conduct ladder inspections, general ladder safe use techniques and the potential hazards to be aware of when using ladders.
+This Online Ladder Safety Training program is built for workers, employees, and employers who want to stop accidents before they happen, cut down injury risks, and stay on the right side of legal regulations.
+You will learn about the different ladder styles out there, how to properly inspect a ladder, general safe use techniques, and the hazards you really need to watch out for when working at height.

 Online Ladder Safety Training

-Ladder safety training teaches workers how to choose the right ladder for the job, inspect it for defects, and set it up correctly.
-By following proper procedures, workers significantly reduce the risk of falls and related injuries.
+Ladder safety training teaches workers how to pick the right ladder for the job, check it over for defects, and set it up the right way.
+Following the correct steps makes a real difference.
+Workers who know what they are doing are far less likely to fall.

 • Selecting the proper ladder